Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

 \subsection{Pedagogical example on instability of marginal explanations}

-The results of \S \ref{sec::obser_inter_expl} illustrate that marginal explanations viewed as linear operators may not be well-defined or unstable in $L^2(P_X)$.
+The results of \S \ref{sec::obser_inter_expl} show that marginal explanations viewed as linear operators may not be well-defined or stable in $L^2(P_X)$.
 Demonstrating the instability numerically is not a trivial task because the space $L^2(P_X)$ of models is much larger than any class of models obtained via training.
-It may even be possible that for a certain fixed dataset, two collections of models of distinct types (for example, neural nets and trees) lead to stable explanations within each collection, but not stable over the union of these collections.
-For this reason, we investigate numerically the stability of marginal explanations by training different models on the same dataset, or on perturbed datasets, and then compare the differences between the resulting explanations as well as between the predictions of those models.
+Nevertheless, we numerically investigate the stability of marginal explanations by training a small collection of different models on the same dataset, or on perturbed datasets, and then compare the differences between the resulting explanations as well as between the predictions of those models.

-We start with a pedagogical example that showcases the instability of marginal explanations when dependencies in predictors are present.
+We start with a pedagogical example that showcases the instability of marginal explanations under predictor dependencies.
 Consider the following data generating model.
 Let $X=(X_1,X_2,X_3)$ be predictors such that the pair $(X_1,X_2)$ is independent of $X_3$, with the distribution given by